 As we begin to realize that what we are looking for is acceptance, forgiveness, being acknowledged as a person, being invited in and welcomed, perhaps we can also begin to realize that others are looking for those very things as well.
-Perhaps we can also hear that as we have been accepted and invited in and welcomed by Christ, the Lamb of God, we are called to extend that same acceptance and inviting and welcoming to others.
+Perhaps we can also hear that as we have been accepted and invited in and welcomed by Christ, the Lamb of God, we are called to be seen to extend that same acceptance and inviting and welcoming to others.

 Sadly, too many people accept that invitation but then immediately become bouncers at the door of the heavenly party, turning away all those who they think don't have the right tickets.
 The first disciples who were invited by Christ to come and see were not hired as bouncers - think about Jesus' response to them as they chided him for talking to the woman at the well - they were invited in, accepted, forgiven, and charged with inviting others in.
 The most recent disciples who were invited in by Christ - and those most recent disciples would include you and me - are likewise accepted, forgiven, and charged with inviting others in.
-It's now our turn to ask others "what are you looking for?" and as they too realize that most of all they want to be accepted and loved we can issue the same invitation that we received - come and see for yourself what the love of God in Christ is really like.
+It's now our turn to ask others "what are you looking for?" and as they too realize that most of all they want to be accepted and loved we can issue the same invitation that we received - come and see for yourself what the love of God in Christ is really like, and then be seen for the loving, caring, person of worth you are as you extend that same love to others in Christ's name.